About Standard Life Equity Release

 What you should consider before going ahead

-If you believe equity release could be a suitable later life solution for you, we can introduce you to Modern Lending Advisers, who we’ve carefully selected to provide free, expert equity release advice.
-Modern Lending Advisers’ free advice relates to Standard Life Home Finance’s range of lifetime mortgages.
+If you believe equity release could be a suitable later life solution for you, we can introduce you to Modern Lending Advisers, who we’ve carefully selected to provide expert equity release advice.
+Unless you decide to go ahead, Modern Lending Advisers’ service is completely free of charge, as their fixed advice fee of £599 is only payable on completion of a plan.
+All their equity release advice relates to Standard Life Home Finance’s Horizon lifetime mortgages.

 You’ll be assigned a dedicated adviser who can speak to you in person in your home, over the phone or online - whichever you prefer.